What is corporate social responsibility?

 - Paying their employees competitive wages

-Corporate Social Responsibility for Companies
+Corporate Social Responsibility Programs to Know

 Matching gifts are a type of corporate philanthropy in which companies match donations that their employees make to nonprofit organizations.